 110mins

-Catch this title and similar content under these categories: Hollywood New Releases, Comedy, Japanese 日本語, Top 20 on KrisWorld, Closed Captions [CC], For Business Class
+Catch this title under: Hollywood New Releases, Comedy, Japanese 日本語, Top 20 on KrisWorld, Closed Captions [CC], For Business Class

 Director: Hikari